aws/aws-sdk-java-v2/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-96-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+This is anirudkr's fork of the java sdk v2
 The **AWS SDK for Java 2.0** is a rewrite of 1.0 with some great new features.
 As with version 1.0, it enables you to easily work with [Amazon Web Services][aws] but also includes features like non-blocking IO and pluggable HTTP implementation to further customize your applications.
 You can